Everyone has their own take on what makes a company logo perfect.

 Before a logo can communicate anything about your brand, you need to understand your brand.
 What values, practices, benefits, products, or services set your company apart and make it unique?

 Your logo has to derive meaning from your brand, not the other way around.
 The world’s best brands are not well-known because of their logo, they are known because of the people and vision that the logo represents.

-In art for art’s sake, it’s okay to make choices based on aesthetics alone.
+In art, for art’s sake, it’s okay to make choices based on aesthetics alone.
 However, a logo’s primary function (its raison d’etre) is to communicate brand identity.
-Arbitrary design choices just won’t do.
-So, all aesthetic considerations – from line weight to color, to form – must serve the brand.
+Arbitrary design choices won’t do.
+All aesthetic considerations – from line weight to color, to form – must serve the brand.